Definability and Interpolation within Decidable Fixpoint Logics: Identifying GFNPk and UNFPk sentences

 \subsection{Plump unravellings}

 We first need an appropriate notion of unravelling.
-We use a variant of the block $k$-width guarded negation unravelling discussed in Section \ref{sec:prelims}, but we will need to assume that we have a certain repetition of facts, over and above the usual duplication of facts present in every unravelling construction.
-A property asserting a special duplication of facts was defined in \cite{lics15-gnfpi} for $\unfpk$, called ``shrewdness'', but we will need a subtler property for $\gnfpk$, which we call ``plumpness''.
+We use a variant of the block $k$-width guarded negation unravelling discussed in Section~\ref{sec:prelims}, but we will need to assume that we have a certain copies of pieces of the structure, over and above the usual copies present in every unravelling construction.
+A property like this was defined in~\cite{lics15-gnfpi} for $\unfpk$, called ``shrewdness'', but we will need a more subtle property for $\gnfpk$, which we call ``plumpness''.